 I’d be lying if I didn’t say that I feel a twinge of guilt about the number of people I had to ask to step in on my behalf, but mostly I am simply grateful for this supportive, amazing community of women that don’t hesitate to step up when and where they can.

-It is often said that behind every successful woman is a tribe of other women who have her back.
+It is often said that behind every successful woman is a group of other women who have her back.
 I know this to be true and I am so very grateful for the women who have mine.

 Who are the amazing women that have your back?
 Let them know you appreciate them by calling them out in the comments below.